epsrc-abcd/abcd-website/event/README.md

 >> **Interaction with specific language features**, such as exceptions,
-     and other effects; transactions and error recovery; concurrency features like actors or futures.
+     and other effects; transactions and error recovery; concurrency features like actors and futures.

 >> **Unfamiliar application areas** that showcase the wide applicability
      of behavioural types.
 Possible ideas include computer games; online knowledge-sharing engines such as Stack Exchange; workflow systems such as EasyChair.
-Examples of architectures or system designs that are not easily captured by existing behavioural type systems are also of interest.
+Systems not easily captured by existing behavioural type systems are also of interest.

->> **IDE and editor features** specific to languages with behavioural
+>> **IDE and editor features** specific to behavioural typing, such as
-     typing, such as type-directed code completion and syntax highlighting; meaningful error messages; and debugging and runtime monitoring.
+     type-directed code completion and syntax highlighting; meaningful error messages; debugging and runtime monitoring.

 >> **Type inference, type synthesis and type abstraction** techniques
      that check that programs are consistent without requiring the